Kansas tornado leaves 1 dead, destroys nearly two dozen homes, officials say

 Pottawatomie County officials said on Facebook that a tornado struck the city Tuesday evening, damaging multiple structures.
 First responders were conducting grid searches in Westmoreland to survey damage and to search for people who may have been injured.

-A Pottawatomie County spokesperson confirmed the single fatality in a news release sent to media.
+A Pottawatomie County spokesperson confirmed the single fatality in a news release.
 The name of the person who died was being withheld pending family notification.
 Another three people were injured, the county spokesperson said, but none of the injuries were critical.

 Twenty-two homes and five outbuildings in north Westmoreland were destroyed by the tornado, the county spokesperson said, along with an estimated three RVs in an RV park.

-The entire city of Westmoreland was without power as of late Tuesday night, the county spokesperson disclosed.
+The entire city of Westmoreland was without power as of late Tuesday, the county spokesperson disclosed.

 Westmoreland is about 45 miles northwest of Topeka.